Northern Ireland: Irish

 The Irish language (an Ghaeilge), or Gaelic, is the second most spoken language in Northern Ireland and is a native language of Ireland.
 It was spoken predominantly throughout what is now Northern Ireland before the Ulster Plantations in the 17th century and most place names in Northern Ireland are anglicised versions of a Gaelic name.
 Today, the language is often associated with Irish nationalism (and thus with Catholics).
 However, in the 19th century, the language was seen as a common heritage, with Ulster Protestants playing a leading role in the Gaelic revival.

 In the 2021 census, 12.4% (compared with 10.7% in 2011) of the population of Northern Ireland claimed "some knowledge of Irish" and 3.9% (compared with 3.7% in 2011) reported being able to "speak, read, write and understand" Irish.
 In another survey, from 1999, 1% of respondents said they spoke it as their main language at home.

 The dialect spoken in Northern Ireland, Ulster Irish, has two main types, East Ulster Irish and Donegal Irish (or West Ulster Irish), is the one closest to Scottish Gaelic (which developed into a separate language from Irish Gaelic in the 17th century).
 Some words and phrases are shared with Scots Gaelic, and the dialects of east Ulster – those of Rathlin Island and the Glens of Antrim – were very similar to the dialect of Argyll, the part of Scotland nearest to Ireland.
-And those dialects of Armagh and Down were also very similar to the dialects of Galloway.
+The dialects of Armagh and Down were also very similar to the dialects of Galloway.

 The use of the Irish language in Northern Ireland today is politically sensitive.
 The erection by some district councils of bilingual street names in both English and Irish, invariably in predominantly nationalist districts, is resisted by unionists who claim that it creates a "chill factor" and thus harms community relationships.
 Efforts by members of the Northern Ireland Assembly to legislate for some official uses of the language have failed to achieve the required cross-community support.
 In May 2022, the UK Government proposed a bill in the House of Lords to make Irish an official language (and support Ulster Scots) in Northern Ireland and to create an Irish Language Commissioner.
+The bill has since been passed, and received royal assent in December 2022.
 There has recently been an increase in interest in the language among unionists in East Belfast.